djacobow/djs/README.md

 working with long JSON strings that do not use much hierarchy (like a very long array or object with many members)

+As written, this library is suitable for Arduino or other low- memory embedded system.

 ### Pros

 * very small code size, written in C